top of page

 My work in metaphysics focuses on material objects, especially their identity over time.
 I am currently finishing a monograph which defends the neglected view that material objects usually survive changes from one sort to another, and I have begun to apply my work on material objects to personal identity and personal ontology.

-In the philosophy of religion, I am especially interested in the problem of evil and in metaphysical questions about religious doctrines and ideas, such as divine providence, divine personhood, and resurrection.
-Most recently, I have begun a research project on the metaphysics of rebirth (reincarnation).
+In the philosophy of religion, I am especially interested in the problem of evil and in metaphysical questions about religious doctrines and ideas, such as divine providence, divine personhood, resurrection, and reincarnation.

 While many philosophers are cat lovers, I am instead a hippo enthusiast.